-Knowing your vehicle’s backspacing size is an essential part of finding the right wheel.
-Your wheel’s backspacing is measured from the wheel’s mounting surface (in the middle of the wheel) to the back edge of the wheel.
-The size will vary, depending on the wheel’s offset.
+Knowing your vehicle’s backspacing size is another essential facet of finding the right wheel.
+Your wheel’s backspacing is measured from the mounting surface in the middle to the back edge of the wheel.
+The size will vary, depending on your offset.
 If it has zero offset, the hub mounting surface is even with the wheel’s center line.
 If it has positive offset, the mounting surface is closer to the front of the wheel, while negative offset is closer to the back of the wheel.

-Backspacing is measured in inches – 4.5”, for example.
-If you purchase wheels with the wrong backspacing size, it’s likely they aren’t going to fit your car properly.
+Backspacing is measured in inches.
+If you purchase wheels with the wrong backspacing size, it’s likely they won’t fit your car properly.

 Knowing Your Maximum Load

-Wheels are advertised with a maximum weight load, which can often cause confusion.
-This is max-weight is per tire.
-To get the exact weight load, multiply the advertised max-weight by 4.
-For example, if each wheel’s load rating is 3500 lbs, the total load rating for your truck would be 14,000 lbs.
+Wheels are advertised with a maximum weight load, which has been known to cause confusion.
+To determine the exact weight load, multiply the advertised max-weight by four.
+For example, if each wheel’s load rating is 3,500 lbs, the total load rating for your truck would be 14,000 lbs.
 Still unsure how to obtain your wheel fitment?
 Check out our wheel fitment diagram.

 Going Bigger by Matching Your Wheels to Your Lift Kit

 If your truck or SUV has a lift kit, don’t worry, you just need a few more pieces of information.
 To find out what wheels are designed to work with your rig, contact the manufacturer of your lift kit.
-They are able to provide the information you need, so you can order those custom steel wheels you’ve been craving.
+They are able to easliy provide the information you need, so you can order those custom steel wheels or alloy rims you've been after.

 Once you determine your ride’s proper sizing and measurements, all that’s left is the fun and easy part – picking out your sweet new wheels.
 We also have a great selection of automotive tire accessories.
 As a reminder, wheels are sold individually.
 For a complete set, you need four wheels, or five for a matching spare.
 Before you buy, learn more about the options by reading our alloy rims reviews.
-AutoAnything carries only the best wheels available, backed by our 1-year, lower price guarantee.
-And, we ship them for free in the United States.
+AutoAnything carries only the best wheels available, backed by our 1-Year, Lower Price Guarantee.
+And, we ship them for free anywhere in the continental USA.